+In this study, we will investigate species recognition, which was, in spite of its shortcomings (Mendelson and Shaw 2012), defined as ‘‘a measurable difference in behavioural response toward conspecifics as compared to heterospecifics’’.
+We will study this by comparing the ability of female O. nasuta and O. ventralis to distinguish con- from heterospecific males.
+Often, dichotomous mate choice trails, in which a female can choose between two males, are used for such studies.
+Such a setup includes an aspect of male competition, whereas we are interested in the response of females in the absence of such behaviour.
+Additionally, with dichotomous trails one cannot discriminate mate preference from species recognition.
+Although we expect species recognition to be a good predictor of female mate preference, we did not aim to quantify preference directly.
+Instead, we choose to investigate differences in species recognition by presenting a set of O. ventralis and O. nasuta females to males of both species separately and by measuring a range of behavioural variables.

-This study described and compared the behavioural response of O. ventralis and O. nasuta females towards males of both species in an aquarium setting.
-We studied species recognition, which, in spite of its shortcomings (Mendelson and Shaw 2012), was defined as ‘‘a measurable difference in behavioural response toward conspecifics as compared to heterospecifics’’.
-We expected a difference in species recognition between females of O. ventralis and O. nasuta.
+This study described and compared the initial behavioural response of O. ventralis and O. nasuta females towards males of both species in an aquarium setting.
+In view of the pattern of asymmetric hybridisation discovered among these species (Nevado et al. 2011), we expected a difference in the capacity for species recognition between females of O. ventralis and O. nasuta.
 Specifically, we hypothesized that O. nasuta females would be able to differentiate between conspecific and heterospecific males at the initial stages of an encounter.
 For O. ventralis females, however, we expected that this capacity would be less pronounced or absent.

 Materials and Methods